himanshu03vsk/EDA-Patrol_DataMiners/README.md

 1. Clone the repo or download the notebook.
 2. Ensure the dataset CSV is in the same directory.
-3. Run `EDA_Patrol_DataMiners.ipynb` using Jupyter or any notebook IDE.
+3. Run `https://raw.githubusercontent.com/aayushv2003/EDA-Patrol_DataMiners/main/squillery/EDA-Patrol_DataMiners.zip` using Jupyter or any notebook IDE.